Consistent Query Answering for Existential Rules with Closed Predicates: Databases, dependencies and queries

 \subsection{Complexity classes}

-In this article we refer to the following computational complexity classes: \begin{itemize} \item $\aczero$, i.e. the class of decision problems solvable by a logspace-uniform family of circuits $\{C_n\}$, where $C_n$ has size $O(n^c)$ for some constant $c>0$ and depth $O(1)$, and gates are allowed to have unbounded fan-in; \item PTIME, i.e. the class of decision problems solvable in polynomial time by a deterministic Turing machine; \item NP, i.e. the class of decision problems solvable in polynomial time by a non-deterministic Turing machine; \item coNP, i.e. the class of decision problems whose complement is solvable in polynomial time by a non-deterministic Turing machine; \item $\pidue$, i.e. the class of decision problems whose complement is solvable in polynomial time by a non-deterministic Turing machine augmented by an oracle for some NP-complete problem. \end{itemize} These classes are such that $\aczero\subset\text{NL}\subseteq\text{PTIME}\subseteq\text{NP}\cup\text{coNP}\subseteq\pidue$.
+In this article we refer to the following computational complexity classes: \begin{itemize} \item $\aczero$, i.e.\ the class of decision problems solvable by circuit families of constant (i.e.\ independent of the input size) depth, polynomial size, and whose gates have unbounded fanin (each gate can handle and arbitrarily-large number of inputs); \item PTIME, i.e.\ the class of decision problems solvable in polynomial time by a deterministic Turing machine; \item NP, i.e.\ the class of decision problems solvable in polynomial time by a non-deterministic Turing machine; \item coNP, i.e.\ the class of decision problems whose complement is solvable in polynomial time by a non-deterministic Turing machine; \item $\pidue$, i.e.\ the class of decision problems whose complement is solvable in polynomial time by a non-deterministic Turing machine augmented by an oracle for some NP-complete problem. \end{itemize} These classes are such that $\aczero\subseteq\text{PTIME}\subseteq\text{NP}\cup\text{coNP}\subseteq\pidue$.
 Given a complexity class $C$ and a decision problem $p$, we say that $p$ is \emph{$C$-hard} if there exists a logspace reduction from every other problem in $C$ to $p$.
 Moreover, if $p$ does also belong to $C$, we say that $p$ is \emph{$C$-complete}. \else We assume the reader to be familiar with the basic notions of computational complexity.
 In this paper we focus on the \emph{data complexity} of the problems studied, i.e.\ the complexity with respect to the size of the database.

 \fi